How to Use This Calculator

 What fees does Reverb charge sellers?

-Reverb charges sellers two primary fees: a 5% selling fee on the final sale price of the item, and a payment processing fee of 2.7% plus $0.25 on the combined sale price and any shipping costs.
-These fees are deducted automatically from the transaction, impacting the seller's net payout, making accurate calculation essential for pricing strategy.
+Reverb charges two fees: a 5% selling fee on the final sale price, and a payment processing fee of 2.7% plus $0.25 on the combined sale price and shipping cost.
+For a $500 sale with no shipping, that is $25.00 selling fee + $13.75 processing fee = $38.75 total.

-How does the shipping label cost affect Reverb fees?
+How does shipping cost affect Reverb fees?

-What is an 'effective fee rate' on Reverb?
+What is an effective fee rate on Reverb?